 17. Skellig Michael (Ireland)

 The climax of The Force Awakens saw Rey (Daisy Ridley) meet Luke Skywalker (Mark Hamill) on this Irish island.
-Ireland will be seen on screen again later in 2017, when episode VIII (The Last Jedi) is released in December.
+Ireland was seen on screen again in 2017, when episode VIII (The Last Jedi) was released.

 18. Canary Wharf (London)

 Eagle-eyed viewers were stunned to discover when the Rogue One trailer was released that popular commuter tube stop Canary Wharf was to feature in the film.

 This tropical paradise was seen at the end of Rogue One: A Star Wars Story and was turned into the planet Scarif.

 First seen in the teaser trailer for The Last Jedi, the incredible salt flats in Utah make a big impression in the final act of the latest Star Wars film.
 One of the key features is that the salt turns blood red (in the film) when an impression is made upon it.
 However, a real-life link to the film is that speed has always been synonymous with Bonneville; the area has held a number of land speed record attempts in the past.